pingidentity/pingidentity-devops-getting-started/docs/containerAnatomy.md

 * Build into the image
 * Mounted as a container volume

-### Pulled at startup
+## Pulled at startup

 Pass a Github-based URL and path as environment variables that point to a server profile.
+If the container sees these variables:

+* `SERVER_PROFILE_URL` - The git URL with the server profile.
+* `SERVER_PROFILE_PATH` - The location from the base of the URL with the specific server profile.
+  This allows for several products server profile to be housed in the same git repo.
+* `SERVER_PROFILE_BRANCH` (optional) - If other than the default branch (usually master or main), allows for specifying a different branch.
+Example might be a user's development branch before merging into master.

-If the container sees these variables (`SERVER_PROFILE_URL`, `SERVER_PROFILE_PATH`, and optionally `SERVER_PROFILE_BRANCH`), it clones the repo at startup to pull the profile into the container.
+The image will use these items to clone the repo at startup and pull the profile into the container.
 There is additional customizable functionality.

-This is the most common way that profiles are provided to containers, as it makes it very easy to track what is inside and avoids building.
+This is the most common way that profiles are provided to containers, as it makes it very easy to provide a known starting state as well as tracking changes over time.
 See [Private Github Repos](privateRepos.md) for more information.

 Pros: